polytypic/Recalled/Docs/LogArch.md

 The efficiency of the Recalled library depends crucially on the efficiency of the persistent storage mechanism.
-For this reason Recalled implements a relative simple, yet highly IO efficient, log structured storage mechanism designed for the needs of the Recalled library.
+For this reason Recalled implements a relatively simple, yet highly IO efficient, log structured storage mechanism designed for the needs of the Recalled library.